- Diabetes insipidus in cats: causes, symptoms and treatment

 Symptoms

-Diagnosis includes a thorough medical history, blood and urine tests, and special tests such as the thirst test and the ADH test.
-Imaging techniques can be used to identify structural causes in the brain.
+The diagnosis includes a thorough medical history, blood and urine tests, and specific tests such as the water deprivation test and the ADH test.
+Imaging procedures may be used to identify structural causes in the brain.

 Treatment